 Concord Oval is a rectangular stadium located in the inner west of Sydney.
 It reopened in November 2022 following a major $85 million redevelopment which saw its two grandstands demolished and its 18,000 capacity significantly reduced.
-In its place is the Wests Tigers new Centre of Excellence, commercially known as the Zurich Centre.
-As well as the training and administration base of the NRL club, the venue remains as the home of the West Harbour RFC.
+In its place is a new facility which incorporates the Wests Tigers Centre of Excellence, commercially known as the Zurich Centre.
+As well as the training and administration base of the NRL club, the venue remains as the home of the West Harbour Pirates RFC.

-Concord Oval was built on the site of St Luke's Park (a previous home of the Western Suburbs Magpies), with the site regarded geographically as the most suitable central region of Sydney for NSW Rugby's new home ground.
-So in 1985, the bulldozers moved in and demolished the old wooden grandstands and the transformation began to turn it into a world-class rugby stadium.
-It was completed in time for the 1987 Rugby World Cup and became the home of the New South Wales Waratahs.
-During this period, the venue was known as Waratah Rugby Park, until the Waratahs relocated to the Sydney Football Stadium.
+The original Concord Oval was built on the site of St Luke's Park (a previous home of the Western Suburbs Magpies), with the site regarded geographically as the most suitable central region of Sydney for NSW Rugby's new home ground.
+So in 1985, the bulldozers moved in and demolished the old wooden grandstands and the transformation began to turn it into a then-world-class rugby stadium.
+It was completed in time for the 1987 Rugby World Cup and became the home of the NSW Waratahs.
+During this period, the venue was known as Waratah Rugby Park.

 Concord Oval Details